rubenwardy/minetest_modding_book/_en/map/storage.md

 ### Private Metadata

-Entries in Node Metadata can be marked as private, and not sent to the client.
+By default, all node metadata is sent to the client.
-Entries not marked as private will be sent to the client.
+You can mark keys as private to prevent this.

 ```lua
 meta:set_string("secret", "asd34dn")